INQAAHE Talks on May 24, 2022

 Ivan Ramos holds a B.S. in Electrical Engineering from Universidad del Valle (Colombia), a M.Sc. in Technical Informatics from the École Polytechnique Fédérale de Lausanne (Swizerland) and a honoris causa doctorate degree from Universidad Nacional Abierta y a Distancia (Colombia).
 He was a full professor at Universidad del Valle from 1976 until 2015.
 Counselor of the National Accreditation Board in Colombia from 2018 to date, where he was appointed twice as general director.
 President of Universidad del Valle, one of the largest public universities in Colombia, for three terms.
 President and general director of several associations, such as ACOFI (Association of Engineering Programs), AUIP (Iberoamerican Graduate Programs Association), ASCUN (Colombian Universities Association), among others.

-The session will be chaired by:
+The session was chaired by:

 Dr. Helmuth Trefftz